QilongZhang/srswiki/v1_EN_Git.md

 Note: The master branch is main release.

-## SRS Stable Version
+## SRS Branches

+Each release will branch with hotfix, for example, 1.0release with latest bug fixed.

+The main stable branch is the main release branch.
+The hotfixes will be merged from release to master every 1 or 2 months.
+For example, the hotfixes of 1.0release will be merged to master for 1.0r1, 1.0r2 to 1.0rN.

-The stable SRS will create a new branch, for example, branch 1.0release.
+The develop is the dev branch, for example, 2.0 dev branch.

-Master branch used to release current big release with lots of hotfix or new release.
+The stable is: master >= 1.0release >> develop.

 ## How to get code?